anastasiyaperk/cv-faces/README.md

 # CV-faces
-Test project for recognition faces from videorecords with standart openCV cascades
+Prototype project for recognition faces from videorecords with standart openCV cascades